Fine, Kaplan and Black, R.P.C.

 Michael D. Basch

 Michael D. Basch, a member, is a graduate of Yale Law School (J.D.
 1986) and Duke University (summa cum laude 1981).
-He clerked for Hon.
+Before law school, Mr. Basch served as a Peace Corp. volunteer in Senegal.
+After law school, he clerked for Hon.
 U.W.
-Clemon, United States District Judge for the Northern District of Alabama, and was an associate at Dechert, Price & Rhoads, Philadelphia, before joining the firm in 1989.
+Clemon, United States District Judge for the Northern District of Alabama.

-Mr. Basch has been active advocating and litigating on behalf of children with disabilities for nearly 20 years, and his practice focuses exclusively on special education.
-He has represented thousands of families in connection with due process hearings, pre-hearing conferences and IEP meetings.
+Mr. Basch has actively advocated and litigated on behalf of children with disabilities for 30 years, and his practice focuses exclusively on special education.
+He has represented thousands of families in connection with IEP meetings, resolution meetings and due process hearings.

-Mr. Basch is a past recipient of the Chancellor's Award for Pro Bono service, and the 2002 Brighter Futures Award in Philadelphia.
-He has served on boards of several organizations that advocate for children with disabilities.
+Mr. Basch is a past recipient of the Chancellor's Award for Pro Bono service, and Brighter Futures Award in Philadelphia.
+He has served on boards of many organizations that advocate for children with disabilities.
 Mr. Basch has lectured widely in the area of special education and dispute resolution.

 Practice Areas